Carnagion/dissertation/diss/diss.typ

 = Existing Literature

-Early approaches to runway sequencing used by many airports around the world include simple first-come, first-serve (FCFS) algorithms optimising for a single objective @bianco-minimizing-time.
+Early approaches to runway sequencing used by many airports around the world include simple first-come, first-served (FCFS) algorithms optimising for a single objective @bianco-minimizing-time.
 Although very simple to implement and computationally inexpensive, FCFS strategies are well-known to produce excessive delays @bianco-minimizing-time.
 Therefore, a number of approaches that optimise certain aspects -- such as delay, runway utilisation, and CTOT compliance -- without violating safety constraints or compromising the tractability of the problem have been proposed in the past.